Hippocampome-Org/hco_dev_docs/docs/spatial_nav/building_required_files.md

 <br>#define use_saved_g_to_i_conns 0
 in general_params.cpp, and then running the simulation.
 Once the grc_to_in_conns.csv file is created, the variable can be set to:
 <br>#define use_saved_g_to_i_conns 1
-This allows running the simulation to take less time by not needing to recompute it.
+<br>This allows running the simulation to take less time by not needing to recompute it.
 This csv file is built by using the cent_x and cent_y variables to select where center-surround connections should be positioned based on grid cell to interneuron connections.
 The file plot_weights.m can be used to view the positioning of center-surround rings once generate_weights.m is run and a comb_syn_wts object is in Matlab memory from that script.

 ## ext_dir_initial.cpp, ext_dir.cpp, init_firings.cpp